Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Discussion and conclusions

+Finding effect measure of differential expression remains an active research topic \citep{pivalue}.
+However, the idea of regularization (adding a small positive term to the observed standard error to standardize the differential expression signal) has already successfully combined the two most well known quantities, log-fold-change and $t$-statistic, in gene filtering.
+And volcano plot is a natural visual tool to illustrate this procedure.

-Secondly, the idea of simultaneously display of noise-level-standardized signal and unstandardized one can be useful beyond the microarray field.
+Simultaneous displaying of noise-level-standardized signal and unstandardized one can also be useful beyond the field of microarray.
 In genetic association studies, the association signal of a single-nucleotide polymorphism (SNP) is usually measured by two quantities.
 One is the odds-ratio (OR) of the 2-by-2 count table with disease status as row and two alleles as column.
 OR is not standardized by the noise level or sample size, though the 95\% confidence interval of OR does become narrower for larger sample sizes thus lower level of chance events \citep{li-bib}.
 On the other hand, the chi-square statistic or the $p$-value of the chi-square ($\chi^2$) test strongly dependent on sample size, thus chance event probability.
-In fact, the chi-square statistics is proportional to the total number of samples for a SNP that contains association signal.
+In fact, the chi-square statistics is proportional to the total number of samples for a SNP that contains association signals.

 Besides using OR in $x$-axis (in log scale), another choice is to use the allele frequency difference in case and control group.
-Denote the four counts in the 2-by-2 table in case-control association analysis are $a,b,c,d$, $\log_{10}$OR is $\log_{10}(ad)-\log_{10}(bc)$, whereas allele frequency difference is $a/(a+b)- c/(c+d)= (ad-bc)(a+b)^{-1}(c+d)^{-1}$.
+Denote the four counts in the 2-by-2 table (row for case control status, columns for presence of absence of a particular allele/genotype) in case-control association analysis are $a,b,c,d$, $\log_{10}$OR is $\log_{10}(ad)-\log_{10}(bc)$, whereas allele frequency difference is $a/(a+b)- c/(c+d)= (ad-bc)(a+b)^{-1}(c+d)^{-1}$.
 In other words, the difference between the two choices is whether $ad$ and $bc$ are compared in the logarithmic or regular scale.